dvanlewen/Semi-Auto-Soft-Robot-Bronchoscopy/README.md

 This repository contains ROS2 packages for controlling a semi-autonomous soft robot designed for bronchoscopy procedures.
 The robot can be controlled semi-autonomously or via teleoperation using the `joy` package for ROS2.
 The project includes custom ROS2 interface messages, services, and actions, and is designed to run on Windows 11 with ROS2 Iron.

+This work has been published in IEEE Robotics and Automation Letters:

+Van Lewen et al., "A Real-Time, Semi-Autonomous Navigation Platform for Soft Robotic Bronchoscopy", IEEE Robotics and Automation Letters, 2025.
+[Link](https://ieeexplore.ieee.org/document/10937746)
 ## Features

 - **Semi-Autonomous Control**: Implementing advanced algorithms to assist in bronchoscopy procedures.